troycomi/reportseff/README.md

   - JobId aligned right, width set automatically
   - State with width 10 (center aligned by default)
   - MemEff aligned left, width 5
+- --since: Limit results to those occurring after the specified time.
+Accepts sacct formats and a comma separated list of key/value pairs.
+To get jobs in the last hour and a half, can pass `h=1,m=30`.

 ## Acknowledgements
 The code for calling sacct and parsing the returning information was taken